 What is Gyudon?

-Gyudon is a rice bowl topped with thinly sliced beef and onions simmered mainly in soy sauce, mirin, and sugar, and served with the simmering liquid.
-Gyu means beef, and don is a shortened term for "donburi," which refers to a rice bowl.
-It is popular among people of all ages in Japan because the well-seasoned sweet and savory flavors of beef and rice harmonize incredibly well together, creating a delicious combination.
+Gyudon is a rice bowl topped with thinly sliced beef and onions simmered in Japanese seasonings.
+"Gyu" means beef, and "don" is a shortened term for 'donburi,' which refers to a rice bowl.
+In Japan, it is popular among people of all ages because the slightly sweet and savory flavors of the beef and rice harmonize incredibly well, creating an irresistible combination.

-As evidence of its popularity, you can easily find gyudon restaurants all over Japan.
-The three major gyudon chain stores in Japan (4,328 outlets as of May 2022) significantly outnumber the three major sushi chain stores in Japan (1,727 outlets as of October 2022) (although there are more sushi restaurants in total when including independent ones).
-I hope you will enjoy this immensely popular taste of Japan in your own home.
+As evidence of its popularity, gyudon restaurants can be easily found all over Japan.
+The three major gyudon chains in Japan (with 4,328 outlets as of May 2022) significantly outnumber the three major sushi chains in Japan (with 1,727 outlets as of October 2022) (although there are more sushi restaurants in total, including independent ones).

-As for the type of beef, I recommend one with moderate fat and a tender texture, such as ribeye.
-The beef fat will melt into the simmering liquid, enhancing the flavor of gyudon.
+As for the cut, it is recommended to use one with moderate fat and a tender texture, such as chuck or ribeye.
+The beef fat will melt into the simmering liquid, enhancing the dish's flavor.

 A variety of toppings can be added to gyudon.
-The most popular topping is beni shoga.
-Beni shoga is ginger pickled in vinegar and dyed red with food coloring or beets, and is used as a palate cleanser and to brighten the appearance of gyudon.
-Similar to thinly sliced beef, you can find it in Japanese or Asian grocery stores.
+Among them, the most popular is beni shoga.
+Beni shoga is ginger pickled in vinegar, dyed red with food coloring or beets, and is used as a palate cleanser and to brighten the appearance of the dish.
+Just like very thinly sliced beef, you can find it at an Asian market.

 - Green onions (scallions)